A Chance Of Rain, At Least – KION546

 WEATHER STORY

 The weather pattern will be somewhat active over the next week or so.
 While blocking high pressure remains stationed off to our southwest, it will be just far enough away that we will feel impacts from weather systems impacting the coast to our north.
-The first moved through this weekend, but the next will arrive late Monday night into Tuesday.
-It is likely to bring some light rain to the region after sunrise on Tuesday.
-We’ll see fair conditions for the remainder of the week, but another stronger system could impact our area in the coming weekend.
+The first system will arrive Tuesday morning.
+It is likely to bring some light rain to the region after sunrise on Tuesday, but will be spotty at best.
+We’ll be on the edge of the storm track for the rest of the week which will mean passing clouds and breezy onshore flow.
+I’m watching Thursday as some models are showing some light precipitation nearby as a disturbance passes to our north.
+The best chance for rain will come on Saturday, however, as a stronger, wetter system arrives

 *Beach Hazards*